Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Introduction

-Extending \IFP{} with symmetric and witnessed symmetric choice was first studied by Gire and Hoang~\cite{GireHoang98}.
-They extend \IFP{} with (witnessed) symmetric choice (\IFPSC{} and \IFPWSC{}).
-They show that \IFPWSC{} distinguishes CFI graphs over ordered base graphs, which \IFP{} (and even fixed-point logic with counting \IFPC{}) fails to do~\cite{CaiFI1992}.
-Afterwards \IFPSC{} was studied by Dawar and Richerby~\cite{DawarRicherby03}.
-They allowed for nested symmetric choice operators, proved that parameters of choice operators increase the expressiveness, showed that nested symmetric choice operators are more expressive than a single one, and conjectured that with additional nesting depth the expressiveness increases.
-Recently, the extension of \CPT{} with witnessed symmetric choice (\CPTWSC{}) was studied by Schweitzer and Lichter~\cite{LichterSchweitzer22}. \CPTWSC{} has the interesting property that a \CPTWSC{}-definable isomorphism test on a class of structures implies a \CPTWSC{}-definable canonization for this class.
+Recently, the extension of \CPT{} with witnessed symmetric choice (\CPTWSC{}) was studied by Lichter and Schweitzer~\cite{LichterSchweitzer24}. \CPTWSC{} has the interesting property that a \CPTWSC{}-definable isomorphism test on a class of structures implies a \CPTWSC{}-definable canonization for this class.
 Canonization is the task of defining an isomorphic but totally ordered copy of the input structure.
-The only requirement is that the class of structures is closed under individualization, so under assigning unique colors to vertices.
-This is unproblematic in most cases~\cite{DBLP:conf/mfcs/KieferSS15, DBLP:journals/ipl/Mathon79}.
+The only requirement is that the class of structures is closed under individualization, so under assigning unique colors to vertices, which in most cases is unproblematic~\cite{DBLP:conf/mfcs/KieferSS15, DBLP:journals/ipl/Mathon79}.
 Individualization is natural in the context of choices because a choice is, in some sense, an individualization.
 The concept of canonization is essential in the quest for a logic for \PTime{}.
 It provides the routinely employed approach to capture \PTime{} on a class of structures: define canonization, obtain isomorphic and ordered structures, and apply the Immerman-Vardi Theorem (e.g.~\cite{AbuZaidGraedelGrohePakusa2014, Grohe2017, GroheN19, LichterS21}).
 While \CPTWSC{} has the nice property that defining isomorphism implies canonization, we do~not know whether the same holds for \CPT{} or whether \CPTWSC{} is more expressive than \CPT{}.
 Proving this requires separating \CPT{} from \PTime{}, which has been open for a long time.